MRPERFECT0603/Dribble-Frontend/README.md

 # Full Stack Project

 ## Description
-This full-stack project aims to create a web application where users can input data through a user-friendly frontend interface.
-The project involves designing the frontend based on provided design references, creating a database schema to store user data, and developing Node.js backend APIs to connect the frontend with the database.
+This full-stack web application is designed to provide users with a seamless experience for inputting data through an intuitive frontend interface.
+By adhering to the provided design references, the project ensures consistency and user familiarity.
+The application architecture involves the creation of a robust database schema to efficiently store user data.
+Leveraging Node.js, the backend APIs are developed to seamlessly connect the frontend with the database, facilitating smooth data flow and interaction.

 ## Note
 Please note that this project utilizes various technologies and services, including: